Toner vs Ink: Everything You Need To Know

 Uh, well, neither really.

-Toner and ink are like gasoline and diesel.
-Both are types of fuel, but they’re used in different engines
+Toner and ink are similar to gasoline and diesel.
+Both are types of fuel, but they’re used in different engines.

 Toner cartridges and ink cartridges are both used to print text and images, but they’re made for different types of machines.